DNAPhone/WeLAB-4-makers/README.md

 pi@raspberrypi ~ $ sudo reboot
 ```

 2 .
-If you have not enabled the camera yet, update the firmware, reboot and enable it by running _raspi-config_ command.
+Update the firmware, reboot and enable the camera by running _raspi-config_ command and choosing the _Enable Camera_ option.
+Also, choose _Advanced Options_ then _Memory Split_ and insert _256_ to increase the amount of memory available to the GPU.
 ```
 pi@raspberrypi ~ $ sudo rpi-update
 pi@raspberrypi ~ $ sudo reboot